Ashish-2404/AES-256/README.md

 2. The passphrase is used to derive the same AES256 key.
 3. The ciphertext is decrypted to retrieve the padded plaintext.
 4. The padding is removed to recover the original plaintext.

+# Usage

+## Launch the Application
+- Run the script, and the main window will appear.
+- Choose between "Encrypt" and "Decrypt" options.

+## Encryption
+1. Enter the plaintext message in the provided text box.
+2. Provide a secret key (passphrase) for encryption.
+3. Click "Encrypt" to generate the ciphertext.
+4. Copy the ciphertext for secure sharing.

+## Decryption
+1. Paste the ciphertext into the decryption window.
+2. Enter the same secret key used for encryption.
+3. Click "Decrypt" to retrieve the original plaintext.